 April 2017 Message: “The Power of the Lord was Present to Heal.”

 March 2017 Message: “Forsaking it all to follow Jesus”

 Book discussed: Luke

 Message: “The Infilling of the Holy Spirit.”

 Message: “The Blood of Jesus.”

-Books to discuss: Matthew, Mark, Luke, and John.
+Books discussed: Matthew, Mark, Luke, and John.

-Outstanding message for 2016
+Outstanding message from 2016